Wu Shiow-ming

 Wu Shiow-ming (吳秀明 (Wú Xiùmíng); born 2 June 1960) is a Taiwanese legal scholar who is a professor of competition law.
 He was the Chairperson of the Fair Trade Commission from 1 August 2009 to 31 January 2017.

 Education

 Wu obtained his bachelor's and master's degrees in law from National Chengchi University (NCCU) in 1983 and 1986, respectively.
-He then completed doctoral studies in Germany, where he earned his Ph.D. in law from the University of Munich in 1995.
+He then completed doctoral studies in Germany, where he earned his Ph.D. in law from LMU Munich in 1995.
 His doctoral dissertation was titled, "Die Ausnahmeregelungen vom Kartellverbot im Fair-Trade-Gesetz der Republik China auf Taiwan in vergleichender Betrachtung mit dem deutschen Kartellrecht".

 Early career

 Upon graduation from Germany, Wu became a professor at the College of Law of NCCU.
 He served as an adjunct professor of the Institute of Technology Law at National Chiao Tung University from 2001 to 2008.